UCD-Physics/Advanced-Lab-Website/content/docs/dacq/RBD9103_Picoammeter/index.md

 ### Reading current samples.

-When the <code>'&S'</code> is sent the device returns a byte array that contains information (comma separated) on the status, range, the current and the scale.
-This byte array will have to be converted to a string, have the trailing '\r' and '\n' removed, split and then converted into an appropriate numberic value.
+When the `'&S'` is sent the device returns a byte array that contains information (comma separated) on the status, range, the current and the scale.
+This byte array will have to be converted to a string, have the trailing `'\r'` and `'\n'` removed, split and then converted into an appropriate numberic value.

 The allowed ranges are 'nA, 'uA', 'mA', so the range will have to be checked and the numeric value multiplied by the appropriate scale factor.

-The first part of the returned command is usually '&S=' but unstable values are reported with an asterix, e,g.
+The first part of the returned command is usually `'&S='` but unstable values are reported with an asterix, e,g.

     &S*,Range=002mA,+0.0009572,mA

 The manual states that after changing the range it may take a few readings before the readings are stable and accurate.

-Also, over-range status is indicated by a '>' and under-range status by a '<' after the '&S', so **one should always check the first character after the '&S' to determine the trustworthyness of the results**, and re-read or change the scale (if not on autoranging) and re-read. **If the scale is giving under-range or over-range status then the results cannot be trusted** - in fact the (low and incorrect) current readings given when the picoammeter is in an over-range state looks exactly like the plateauing expected from saturation in the nuvistor triode experiment.
+Also, over-range status is indicated by a `'>'` and under-range status by a `'<'` after the `'&S'`, so **one should always check the first character after the '&S' to determine the trustworthyness of the results**, and re-read or change the scale (if not on autoranging) and re-read. **If the scale is giving under-range or over-range status then the results cannot be trusted** - in fact the (low and incorrect) current readings given when the picoammeter is in an over-range state looks exactly like the plateauing expected from saturation in the nuvistor triode experiment.

 Also, note that the manual says that the stated accuracy is achieved after 1 hour warm up.